docqai/docq-qs/deploy/aws/cdk-app/README.md

-# Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Infra to deploy DocqAI on AWS

+This CDK project deploys an instance of DocqAI to AWS.

+This CDK project is design to also generate a CloudFormation template that we can use with a LaunchStack URL.

-## Useful commands
+## LaunchStack URL

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+- `cdk synth`
+-

 ## Publish to AWS ECR Public